Young people talk – adults, professionals, parents listen.

 Local young people in Southwark are amazing, creative, thoughtful and ready.

-LET’S TALK, set up by Peckham-based Community TV Trust, is a four year project spanning 2019-2022, with forums and film screenings in schools and youth clubs.
+LET’S TALK, set up by Peckham-based Community TV Trust, has been a four-year project spanning 2019-2022, with forums and film screenings in schools and youth clubs, plus discussion videos and finally a documentary “CHANGE OF THOUGHT”.

 Get in touch by emailing: chris@communitytvtrust.org